henryjin3/henryjin-dev/assets/content/writing/making-a-next-level-website-with-nuxtjs-vue-markdown-and-netlify-part-1.md

 ![netlify-new-site](/media/netlify-new-site.png)

 And you're done!
 Watch it build and make sure it deploys correctly, and you'll then be able to see your new site at `<project-name>.netlify.com`.
 Time to celebrate, right?
-We'll come back and hook up a few more things in part 2.
+We'll come back and hook up Markdown in [Part 2](/writing/making-a-next-level-website-with-nuxtjs-vue-markdown-and-netlify-part-2).